Seizure Disorders in Dogs

 Repeated seizures can also be dangerous.
 Clusters of seizures have a tendency to progress to continuous seizures (status epilepticus).
 If you pet has 3 or more seizures in a day, they also need to be seen immediately.

 If Deer Run Animal Hospital is not open when an emergency situation arises, click here for Emergency Care Facilities.
-CALUMET EMERGENCY VETERINARY CLINIC 219-865-0970, 150 W. Lincoln Hwy (US Route 30) in Schererville, is the closest facility.
+The NORTH CENTRAL VETERINARY EMERGENCY CENTER in Highland IN is our recommended emergency facility.
+Their address is 2427 Ridge Road, Highland, IN 46322 and phone number is 219-881-1600.
+They are located in the plaza behind the Walgreens and next to Jimmy Johns.
+The CALUMET EMERGENCY VETERINARY CLINIC 219-865-0970, 150 W. Lincoln Hwy (US Route 30) in Schererville, is also available.

 BELOW ARE MORE HANDOUTS & RESOURCES TO HELP YOU BETTER UNDERSTAND SEIZURES: